Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Materials and methods

 \subsubsection{Deep ensemble}

-Deep ensembles for UQ have a wide adoption for medical imaging tasks given a strong uncertainty-robustness link and higher calibration compared to other methods, like temperature scaling, test time augmentation, Monte Carlo dropout, or stochastic weight averaging \cite{gawlikowski_survey_2023, lambert_trustworthy_2024}.
+Deep ensembles for UQ have a wide adoption for medical imaging tasks given a strong uncertainty-robustness link and higher calibration compared to other methods, like temperature scaling, test time augmentation, Monte Carlo dropout, or stochastic weight averaging ~\citep{gawlikowski_survey_2023, lambert_trustworthy_2024}.
+In our setting, deep ensembles were chosen because prior benchmark evidence and our previous lesion-segmentation studies indicated that they provide the most reliable uncertainty estimates among the methods considered, including under distribution shift ~\citep{malinin_shifts_2022b, molchanova_interpretability_2025, molchanova_structural-based_2025}.
 Deep ensembles are a non-Bayesian UQ method based on training several models with different random seeds.
 Thus, each model in the ensemble has a distinct weight initialization, augmentations, training examples, shuffling, etc., providing convergence to different local minima.
-The resulting members’ weights are treated as sample estimations from the posterior distribution of model parameters.
-For each image voxel, uncertainty is computed as a "spread" of the members' predictions given the same example, i.e., using information theory measures (e.g., variance, mutual information, etc).
-We implemented UQ using a deep ensemble of $K=5$ models based on the nnU-Net framework architecture, training each model independently without using the bagging technique.
+The resulting member weights are treated as sample estimations from the posterior distribution of model parameters.
+Taken together, the ensemble predictions define a predictive distribution for each voxel rather than a single deterministic segmentation.
+For each image voxel, uncertainty is computed as a ``spread'' of the member predictions given the same example, \textit{i.e.}, using information theory measures (\textit{e.g.}, variance, mutual information, etc).
+We implemented UQ using a deep ensemble of $K=5$ models based on the nnU-Net framework architecture, training each model independently without using the bagging technique or any additional diversity-promoting mechanism.
+This choice provided a practical balance between uncertainty quality and computational cost in our lesion-segmentation experiments.